monterail/montelearn/docs/BACKEND.md

 In local environment all of the IPs are being allowed (`BASIC_AUTH_WHITELISTED_IP_NETWORKS=0.0.0.0/0`).
 To whitelist IP on production set up an environment variable `BASIC_AUTH_WHITELISTED_IP_NETWORKS` and assign it range of allowed IP addresses.
 To add multiple network ranges separate them by comma ex. ``BASIC_AUTH_WHITELISTED_IP_NETWORKS=127.0.0.0/8,10.0.0.0/8

+# Tests-api IP whitelist
+In local environment all of the IPs are being allowed.
+To whitelist IP on production add IP addresses go to (../tests-api/config/initializers/whitelist.rb) in WHITELIST = [].freeze, add IP addresses as a String, for example: ``["1.1.1.1", "0.0.0.0"].